BIRTH STORY

 I wanted care that didn't ask his body to compensate.
 I wanted ingredients that belonged to living systems, materials his developing tissue could recognize and work with, rather than compounds it had to work around or defend against.

-I refused to accept that compromise for my son.
+For him, "good enough" would not do.
 If his nutrition deserved such precision, so did what touched his skin.

-I set out to create what I could not find.
-That meant ingredients as safe and nourishing as a baby's first foods.
-Certified food-grade.
-Certified organic.
-Plant-based.
 It meant omitting water to remove the need for preservatives and emulsifiers that can burden delicate skin.
 It meant supporting skin's natural intelligence rather than forcing it to adapt.
 These weren't aspirational standards.
 They were necessary for my child.

 The botanical butters I created transformed how I cared for both my boys' skin.
 They gave me true peace of mind.